*Updated October 2022

 Some companies may hire white-hat hackers to see a breach and help them identify the network’s vulnerabilities.

 Don’t put all your eggs in one basket: Data security

 Data is currency, and that’s exactly what hackers are after in the case of ransomware.
 And it’s not just with ransomware examples that we need to worry about data - even power outages can cause website downtime, and website downtime can lose you customers.
 What this means is that every company needs backups of their data - backups being plural.
 So it’s not just “don’t put all your eggs in one basket,” it’s actually - “don’t even put all your eggs in only two baskets.”

 Keep in mind, though, that as ransomware becomes more sophisticated, the cloud isn’t fully safe, either.
 Smaller companies can mitigate the threat by using a huge cloud provider with lots of resources that ensure better safety.
 In any case, Belo emphasizes that companies need to encrypt their data.
-This way, even if a malicious party gains access to it, they won’t be able to do anything with the mound of gibberish that actually hides precious information.
+This way, even if a malicious party gains access to it, they won’t be able to do anything with the gibberish that actually hides precious information.

 Zero trust network access

 On the subject of implementing all the right tech measures, zero trust should be every company’s goal.
 Zero trust network access as a digital security framework continuously validates all users both within and outside the network in order for them to gain and regain access to data and apps.
 This significantly reduces the margin of error for both remote and local access and “secures an organization by eliminating implicit trust.”

 Automation is an increasingly used and important element of digital security in general, so naturally, it’s key in reducing ransomware threat vectors.
 In general, automation means integrating AI and ML in your digital security framework in order to anticipate attack vectors, patch up vulnerabilities, etc. Antimalware programs are actually a type of CS automation.